TimGladyshev/bgs_data_gaia/readme.md

 ![screenshot](https://user-images.githubusercontent.com/54454071/191138235-c8122774-90af-40db-a3ca-365aa44c5a8d.png)

 Gaia Project is a deterministic perfect-information multiplayer boardgame with a large statespace.
-This competetive euro-style game focusing on economy building, competition for actions/locations, and victory point accumulation is in the early days of game theory develpment.
+This competitive euro-style game focusing on economy building, competition for actions/locations, and victory point accumulation is in the early days of game theory development.
+This project aims to help (especially new) players analyze the validity of various approaches.

 This repo contains a set of Jupyter Notebooks presenting code used to create [gpstats.dev](https://timgladyshev.com/gaia_stats/).
 These notebooks:
 1. Scrape and analyze Gaia Project game data from [boardgamers.space](https://www.boardgamers.space/boardgame/gaia-project)